 Earlier gifts from the Sitzmanns to St. Thomas assisted in the restoration of the grotto on the south campus and the 1991 expansion of O’Shaughnessy Library to create the O’Shaughnessy-Frey Library Center.
 They also supported the St. Paul Seminary’s “I Will Give You Shepherds” capital campaign.

 In addition to her husband, Sitzmann is survived by five children, 12 grandchildren and two great-grandchildren.
-A Mass of Christian Burial will be at 10:30 a.m.
+A Mass of Christian Burial was at 10:30 a.m.
 Saturday, March 7, at Nativity of Our Lord Catholic Church, 324 Prior Ave., St. Paul.
-Visitation will be from 4 to 8 p.m.
+Visitation was from 4 to 8 p.m.
 Friday at O’Halloran & Murphy Funeral Home, 575 S. Snelling Ave., St. Paul, and at the church for an hour before the funeral.
 You can read the obituary here.